prajwal1258/stockfolio/README.md

+#Stockfolio
-Stockfolio is a comprehensive, real-time portfolio management solution designed for investors who need deep insights, automated data fetching, and seamless asset tracking.
+Stockfolio is a comprehensive, real-time portfolio tracker designed for investors who need deep insights, automated data fetching, and seamless asset tracking.
 From sector-based analytics to personalized news feeds, Stockfolio centralizes your financial data into a single, high-performance dashboard.

 🚀 Key Features
 📊 Portfolio Tracking & Real-time Analytics